GorujoCY/Unofficial-LunarCore-AIO-Installer/README.md

+##This place will bs archived due to lack fo activity.
+It will have potential for unarchiving once I find my time and place for it.
+If there's anyone that on LunarCore that wants to take over the project if temporarily feel free to [contact me](https://gorujokun.cy/#contact)
 # Unofficial-LunarCore-AIO-Installer
 Inno Setup Source Code and where the binary will be distributed alongside batch installer (Windows Only).
 Includes necessary component and client!
 # Notice